RohanOjha89/MLOps_Lab_v2/Apache_Beam_Labs/Readme.md

 ## Features
 - WordCount pipeline using DirectRunner and SparkRunner
 - Run Beam on Spark locally
-- Input/output with text and CSV files
+- Input/output with text files
 - PipelineOptions and runners explored
 - Clean, modular code